High Powered Representation & Personalized Service

 - Restraining Orders and Protective Orders

 - Trafficking of Persons for Labor or Sexual Servitude

 - Voluntary Manslaughter

 There are a multitude of defenses your Georgia Criminal Defense Attorney could use to assist with your case.
 Some of them include but are not limited to:

 If you have any questions or concerns about your case, please do not hesitate to contact our office.
-Our crimes against people Attorneys are here to help you every step of the way.
+Our criminal lawyers in Georgia are here to help you every step of the way.
 Don't delay in calling; your best defense starts now.